-Choosing a Holiday in the South Pacific Islands
+Choosing a Destination in the South Pacific Islands

 Whilst there are numerous South Pacific islands to visit, only a handful of them offer mainstream tourism.
 Tuvalu, for example, has tourist arrivals numbering less than one hundred people a year.!
 Even the Solomon Islands, one of the larger group of islands in the South Pacific, has less than 10,000 tourist arrivals each year, and the majority of these are either business travellers or hard-core scuba diving enthusiasts.
 The following South Pacific island destinations are listed by tourist popularity.
 Fiji, the most popular, received almost 900,000 tourists per year in 2018, almost the same as its total population, but compared to Hawaii's 10million annual tourists it doesn't feel overcrowded!
 The second most popular country for tourist arrivals was French Polynesia with 220,000 tourists, the majority arriving from France and USA.

 # 1 - Fiji Islands (880,000)

 Fiji is the number one hot spot in the South Pacific and receives over 600,000 tourists a year, but this is fewer tourists than visit the city of Cambridge in England each year!
 But Fiji has what most other places around the world don't have: literally hundreds of small tropical islands with stunning beach resorts and nothing ever feels crowded or face-paced.
 Visit Fiji for perfect white beaches, snorkelling reefs and smiling locals performing traditional dances.
 Fiji has resorts that cater to families, wedding parties and honeymooners, but Fiji’s charms are for everyone.
 Away from the beach, you can try out white-water rafting or golf.
 And the food’s great too – fresh, tropical fruits, fish marinated in lemon and coconut milk and, thanks to immigration from India, you can dine on spicy curry.